SonySemiconductorSolutions/aitrios-sdk-vision-sensing-app/tutorials/_common/set_up_console_client/README.md

 Stored 'client_obj' (Client)
 Console access lib client setup complete.
 ```
-Then, you can use console access library from other notebooks.
+Then, you can use "**Console Access Library**" from other notebooks.